arnarg/codedbearder.com/content/posts/nixos-terramaster-f2-221.md

 All the Terramaster NAS have 2-5 LEDs (depending on how many drives it takes) that indicate if a drive is installed or not.
 Each of the HDD LEDs are bi-color (red and green).
 When you boot this NAS into another distro than TOS you will notice that you have no way of controlling the LEDs.

 In TOS you can install an SSH server, so after doing that and browsing the system a little bit I noticed that a kernel module called `led_drv_TMJ33` was loaded.
 Even though this was looking promising, after looking for this module online I came up empty.
-Finally I decided to email their support asking for the source, because kernel modules distributed with products [must be GPL][6].
-After a few emails back and forth and to my surprise they agreed to send me the source code.
+Finally I decided to email their support asking for the source, because kernel modules distributed with products [must be GPL compliant][6].
+After a few emails back and forth they agreed to send me the source code.

 This module was not all that well written.
-It creates char devices `/dev/leddrv[1-10]` that you can pipe into `"led[1-10]on"` and `"led[1-10]off"`.
+It creates char devices `/dev/leddrv[1-10]` that you can write into `"led[1-10]on"` and `"led[1-10]off"`.
 However they don't do any tracking on which char device the user is writing into, meaning `echo led2on > /dev/leddrv5` will actually turn on led2, so will `echo led2on > /dev/leddrv3`.
 I didn't like that interface so I wrote my own module with the original one as reference on how to interface with the hardware.

 My module creates char devices /dev/hddled[1-5].
 Each device can only control a single LED.
 You can write [0-3] into them to control the LED in question.
 The source for my module can be found [here][7].
+There is a Makefile and dkms config in the repository so it should be able to be used in any distro, not just NixOS.

 The values do the following:
 ```